Explore the world of fencing with the sport’s fastest discipline.

 What will the students learn in this class?

-Beginner and intermediate students train in the foundations of fencing including moves, stances and equipment.
-Advanced students focus on competitive skills such as body and saber control, footwork and timing.
+Beginner and intermediate students learn the foundations of fencing, including moves, stances and equipment.
+After learning the basics, students have the skills to continue fencing recreationally or as part of a school program.
+Advanced students focus on competitive skills, such as body and fencing control, footwork and timing.

 What are the benefits of this class?

-Fencing requires strategic thinking, quick decision-making and strong mental focus.
-The training system provides a clear development path for students who gain the skills to fence recreationally or in competitive programs.
+Fencing is a sport that requires strategic thinking, quick decision-making and strong mental focus.
+The training system provides a clear development path for students.

 Who will teach this class?